 Attention to Detail

-First and foremost, your writing sample should have clean copy.
+First and foremost, your writing sample should have clean copy and spot-on punctuation.
 That means zero typos, syntax, or grammar mistakes.
 Zero!

 Simple mistakes convey a lack of attention to detail.
 And hiring managers will assume you’ll make the same mistakes if they give you the job.